Awareness Campaign in Quebec: Fight Against GHB Poisoning

 Use of Prevention Devices: An Effective Approach

-To effectively combat the scourge of GHB poisonings in Québec bars, the use of prevention devices proves to be an effective approach.
-Among these tools, the Drink Safe GHB Detector, anti-drug glass protectors, and glass protector covers play a crucial role.
+To effectively combat the scourge of GHB poisoning in Quebec City bars, the use of prevention devices proves to be an effective approach.
+Among these tools, the Drink Safe GHB Detector, anti-drug glass protectors, and glass protection covers play a crucial role.

 The Drink Safe GHB Detector is an innovative device that detects the presence of GHB in a drink.
 Simply place a drop of the liquid to be tested on the detector, and it changes color if traces of GHB are detected.
 This tool offers a simple and quick method for customers to check the safety of their drinks before consuming them, providing peace of mind against poisoning risks.

-By integrating these prevention devices into their daily practices, bar owners can significantly contribute to the fight against GHB and other dangerous substances poisonings.
-These tools not only provide additional protection to customers but also reinforce the establishments' commitment to the safety and well-being of their clientele.
-By working together to promote the use of these devices, Québec's bar community can take proactive steps to prevent and reduce incidents related to chemical submission.
+By integrating these prevention devices into their daily practices, bar owners can significantly contribute to the fight against GHB and other dangerous substances poisoning.
+These tools not only provide additional protection to customers but also reinforce the establishments’ commitment to the safety and well-being of their clientele.
+By working together to promote the use of these devices, Quebec City’s bar community can take proactive steps to prevent and reduce incidents related to chemical submission.

 ⚠️ Prevention and Safety: Beware of Fake Anti-GHB Tests